QuentinRa/blog.quentinra.dev/info/plsql/index.md

 ## Functions

-A function is a bloc of code, that may take parameters, and return something.
+A function is a block of code, that may take parameters, and return something.

 <div class="row row-cols-md-2 mx-0"><div>